luddite478/fortuned/app/docs/features/REALTIME_COLLABORATION_SYSTEM.md

 **Principle**: Use in-memory WebSocket state as the source of truth for real-time status.

+### Critical Implementation Detail

+**Timing is Everything**: Threads must be loaded/refreshed **after** WebSocket connection is established, otherwise all users will show as offline.

+**Why?** The server computes `is_online` by checking if `user_id in clients` dict.
+If threads are loaded before WebSocket connects, the user isn't in `clients` yet, so everyone appears offline.

+**Solution**:
+1. Load threads initially (may show offline)
+2. Connect WebSocket
+3. **Refresh threads immediately after connection** to get accurate online status

 ### Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│              WEBSOCKET-BASED ONLINE STATUS                   │
+│         100% WEBSOCKET-BASED ONLINE STATUS (ZERO DB)         │
 └─────────────────────────────────────────────────────────────┘

-Server Memory (Source of Truth):
+Server Memory (ONLY Source of Truth):
   clients = {}  # user_id -> websocket

 Client Connects:
   clients["user_123"] = <websocket>
-  └─→ User is ONLINE
+  └─→ User is ONLINE (instant)

 Client Disconnects:
   del clients["user_123"]
-  └─→ User is OFFLINE
+  └─→ User is OFFLINE (instant)

 Check Status:
-  is_online = "user_123" in clients  # O(1) lookup
+  is_online = "user_123" in clients  # O(1) lookup, NO database query

+Database: NOT INVOLVED in online status
 ```

 ### Implementation